 Historic preservation and clean energy goals are not mutually exclusive.
-Indeed, the historic preservation movement has been a leader in finding creative ways to address climate change and sea level rise.
+Indeed, the historic preservation movement is a leader in finding creative ways to address climate change and sea level rise.
 However, communities with significant inventories of historic properties connected to historic ocean viewsheds have legal rights under the National Environmental Policy Act and National Historic Preservation Act that too often get overlooked.
-Under these federal statutes, and related state laws, federal agencies have a duty to assess adverse effects on historic and cultural resources and find ways through consultation to avoid, minimize, or mitigate harm.
-Adverse effects of offshore wind farms include, but are not limited to: visual impacts, lighting impacts, and harm to local economies that depend on the preservation and protection of historic ocean landscapes.
+Under these federal statutes and related state laws, federal agencies have a duty to assess adverse effects on historic and cultural resources and find ways through consultation to avoid, minimize, or mitigate harm.

 Our work on behalf of clients is driven by our belief that communities and offshore wind developers can and should forge long-term partnerships.
 Establishing trust, engaging in consultation, and developing creative solutions make it possible to achieve clean energy goals while ensuring that communities have ways to offset the development’s harms to heritage tourism, property values, and historic context.